sigstore/docs/content/en/about/faq.md

 ---
 type: docs
-category: About sigstore
+category: About Sigstore
 menuTitle: FAQs
 title: Frequently asked questions
 weight: 110
 ---

-This FAQ is intended to go as in depth as possible for anyone using sigstore.
+This FAQ is intended to go as in depth as possible for anyone using Sigstore.

 ## General